 I was recently the guest of Andrew Pringle’s Crusader Safaris / Jacques Louw and team, at the Balule.
 In the interests of brevity, I will keep this note short.
-But some perspective and backdrop IS important.
+But some perspectives and backdrops are important.
 As I alluded to above, this was my first Buffalo hunt.
 A goal and dream I have looked forward to and felt I had possibly earned, after two decades of plains game hunting.
 This is the ultimate test.
 The anticipation and apprehension were very real for me.

-Were I to be as established, creative or experienced an author as Mr Roark; I could not have scripted my hunt and the whole experience any better.
-A spotless camp, incredible food, a roaring fire and professional but relaxed demeanour of all the whole team — the setup is fantastic.
+Were I to be as established, creative, or experienced an author as Mr. Roark; I could not have scripted my hunt and the whole experience any better.
+A spotless camp, incredible food, a roaring fire and the professional but relaxed demeanor of the whole team — the setup is fantastic.
 This is the veld and the environment where you want to hunt Buffalo!

 This note is a small token of my thanks and appreciation, but I think it is important to acknowledge excellence, passion and unique skills when one has the great good fortune to experience them.
 In your camp, staff and in particular Jacques, you are blessed with the best of the bunch.

 Thank you – it was a pinnacle life experience.
 One I shall always remember and cherish.